The most common answer is:

 print (name_contains(name, letter))

-.
-However, we can streamline the function by directly returning the result of the comparison without the need for an if-else
+This function name_contains is almost set up correctly to check if letter is in name.
+However, we can streamline the function by directly returning the result of the comparison without the need for an if-else statement.

 Here’s the revised version of the code: